darul75/aws-deployment-guide/README.md

 In this example you will connect to some instance in 'dbserver' zone by using port 2222 from your NAT instance.

-From your host, this command will connect to 10.0.2.91 instance.
+From your host, this command will connect to 10.0.2.91 instance host in private area zone.
 ```
 ssh -i youpem.pem ec2-user@ip-of-your-nat-instance -p 2222
 ```